 Middle Fork American River rafting trips are fed all summer long by snow melt captured in upstream reservoirs.
 The headwaters are in the Granite Chief Wilderness on the back side Palisades Ski Resort.
 The river travels through steep, rugged and forested canyons within the Tahoe National Forest and into the Auburn State Recreation Area.

 Because the Middle Fork American River is fed by the legendary Sierra Nevada snowpack, you can raft it all summer long.
-We offer 1 and 2-day trips on an 18-mile stretch of the Middle Fork American River, as well as riverside camping at our outpost on the South Fork American River.
-Enjoy a weekend away on one of our 1-day trips followed by some front-country camping at our outpost, or take on a wilderness adventure with our 2-day trip, where you’ll spend the night camping on a beach in the remote wilderness of the Middle Fork American River.
+We offer Middle Fork American River rafting as 1 and 2-day trips on an 18-mile stretch as well as riverside camping at our outpost on the South Fork American River.
+Enjoy a weekend away on one of our 1-day trips followed by some front-country camping at our outpost, or take on a wilderness adventure with our 2-day trip, where you’ll spend the night camping on a beach in the remote wilderness of the Middle Fork of the American River.

 Camping at our outpost on the South Fork American River is available to all rafting guests.
 Overnight trips already include camping, and 1 day guests are welcome to stay as well.
 We have open camping areas for you to bring your own tent or glamping canvas tents for rent.